sis00337/Pycharm-For-Dummies/docs/customization.md

 {: .label .label-blue }
     It is a good practice to commit and push often;
     Committing and pushing after coding a function is ideal.

+Now that we've looked at how to pull, commit, and push, you are good to go.
+Have fun working with your projects in PyCharm!

 ---
 ## Side-note
 {: .d-inline-block }
 **CAUTION**